Ejin Horo Banner

 The Ejin Horo Banner, also known as Ejin Horo Qi or Yijinhuoluo County, is a banner in Ordos City in southwestern Inner Mongolia, China.
 It borders Shaanxi Province to the southeast.
 As of 2009, the Ejin Horo Banner covers an area of almost 5,600 km2, with a population of nearly 160,000, the majority of whom are ethnically Han Chinese.

 China's growing economy has led, in recent years, to increased development in the area of the Ejin Horo Banner, with the construction or improvement of roads, transportation centers, and accommodation for travelers and tourists.
 It is the site of the Mausoleum of Genghis Khan, a AAAAA-rated tourist attraction that does not contain the body of Genghis Khan or, since the Cultural Revolution, any authentic artifacts from his life but which remains important as a cult site in Mongolian religion.

 Name

 The banner is named for the Mausoleum of Genghis Khan, whose Mongolian name Ejin Horo translates as "the Lord's Enclosure".

 Geography

-The Ejin Horo Banner, as part of Ordos Prefecture, lies on a plateau in the southern portion of the Ordos Desert.
+The Ejin Horo Banner, as part of Ordos City, lies on a plateau in the southern portion of the Ordos Desert.
 The land surface consists primarily of arid grassland or sandy dunes.
 A tributary of the Yellow River flows through the banner.

+Administrative divisions

+Ejin Horo Banner is made up of 7 towns.